mhamri/MQLBettersyntax/README.md

 #endif
 ```

-and put the `MQLBetterSyntax.mqh` in your include folder.
+and put the `MQLBetterSyntax.mqh` in your `include` folder.

+# FAQ

+### Which langauge are you targeting?

+> MQL4

+### How can I help?

+> donate :dollar: or buy me a coffee :coffee: or help to document :pen: more functions :gear:

+> I only document things that I'm using or facing during the code and see a wiggly line.